Goodreads has been in trouble for a while.

 - Filters for finding new books including mood, length, pace

 When you first sign up for the site, it immediately gives you the option to import your Goodreads library.
 I’ve never had Goodreads, but as far as I can tell it’s a fairly easy process.
-It can take a few days to complete, as a small team runs the site, but every review I’ve read said that it was smooth and uncomplicated.
+It takes around thirty minutes to complete, and every review I’ve read said that it was smooth and uncomplicated.

 This means that The StoryGraph immediately has access to a lot of information on what books might be a good fit for you, but it doesn’t stop there.
 As soon as you sign up it also gives you a survey on your preferences.
 First, you are prompted to choose from a list of features to explain what you’re interested/not interested in.
 This includes favourite and least favourite genres, what characteristics you appreciate in books (eg. character development, plot-driven, realistic settings), what turns you off a book (eg. flat characters, violence), and books you’re rarely in the mood for.
 You also fill in your reading preferences in list form (eg. LGBTQ+ authors, multiple POVs), as well as having the option to specify any triggers that you want to avoid, which gives The StoryGraph more knowledge to cater to your preferences and ability to flag books that may have triggering content.

 From this information, The StoryGraph gives recommendations tailored to elements like mood, theme, pace, and author.
 Less priority is given to the star ratings, something which is ultimately personal to each reader, and instead is placed on the features readers value more.